Korachof/sql-3d-model-tracker/roadmap.md

 ### [ ] Add sorting and pagination helpers

 - #### Models Table

   - [x] Add optional parameters for Sortby, SortDirection, PageNumber, and PageSize
   - [x] Update Models ORDER BY clause with a case statement to alter sorting
   - [x] Add pagination and filtering to Models via dynamic querying
   - [x] Create a test script for the newly enhanced feature, including mocking a lot more data to test for filter purposes

 - #### Tags Table

   - [x] Add optional parameters for Sortby, SortDirection, PageNumber, and PageSize
   - [x] Update Tags ORDER BY clause with a case statement to alter sorting
   - [x] Add pagination and filtering to Tags newly enhanced feature, including mocking a lot more data to test for filter purposes
   - [] Create a test script for the newly enhanced feature, including mocking a lot more data to test for filter purposes

 - #### Printers Table

   - [x] Add optional parameters for Sortby, SortDirection, PageNumber, and PageSize
   - [x] Update Printers ORDER BY clause with a case statement to alter sorting
   - [x] Add pagination and filtering to Printers newly enhanced feature, including mocking a lot more data to test for filter purposes
   - [x] Create a test script for the newly enhanced feature, including mocking a lot more data to test for filter purposes

 - #### PrintLogs Table

+  - [x] Add optional parameters for Sortby, SortDirection, PageNumber, and PageSize
+  - [x] Update PrintLogs ORDER BY clause with a case statement to alter sorting
+  - [x] Add pagination and filtering to PrintLogs newly enhanced feature, including mocking a lot more data to test for filter purposes
+  - [] Create a test script for the newly enhanced feature, including mocking a lot more data to test for filter purposes

+- #### Models by Tag Table

+- #### Tags for Model Table

+- #### Print Logs for Model Table

+- #### Print Logs for Printer Table

+- #### Model Details Table

 - [ ] Create additional views (e.g. print stats, tag filters)
 - [ ] Implement licensing filter logic